-On January 20, the core scientific team of PCH2cure met with scientists and physicians from Tübingen, Freiburg and Karlsruhe at the Karlsruhe Institute of Technology (KIT) to discuss new projects and set goals for the year 2025.
+On February 9, the PCH2cure core scientific team, including researchers and clinicians from Tübingen, Freiburg, and Karlsruhe, met at the Karlsruhe Institute of Technology (KIT) to discuss new projects and set goals for 2026.

 Pontocerebellar hypoplasia (PCH), a rare neurodevelopmental disorder, is associated with changes in genes coding for the tRNA splicing endonuclease (TSEN).
 This multicomponent enzyme is involved in generating essential building blocks for protein synthesis, a process that is crucial to establish and maintain the function of healthy cells.
 TSEN is found in every cell of the human body but the effect of the PCH-linked mutations only manifests in specific regions of the brain; a phenomenon not understood at all yet.